stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/running-the-local-smart-contracts-miner.rst

         new PubKey("02f5b2a2fc2aa9f2ab85e9727720f9b280ed937f897e444810abaada26738b13c4"),
     };

 However, as we have seen, the miner is currently not mining any blocks.
-This is because a corresponding file containing the private key which matches the public key has not been provided.
+This is because a corresponding file containing a private key, which matches the public key, has not been provided.
 The private key is required to sign the blocks produced for the network.
 The file is named ``federationKey.dat``, and you can find it in the ``Federation_Key`` directory of the ``LSC-tutorial`` branch.
 The file is not readable as the private key is necessarily encrypted.

 The federationKey.dat file will only work for the public key supplied in the `LocalSmartContracts <https://github.com/stratisproject/StratisBitcoinFullNode/blob/LSC-tutorial/src/Stratis.LocalSmartContracts.Networks/LocalSmartContractsNetwork.cs>`_ class.
 If you wanted to change the public key or have more miners (PoA federation members), then you can use the key generation facility.
-This topic is discussed in the tutorial on customizing this Local Smart Contract network.

 .. note:: To shutdown a node down press ``Ctrl + C``.
 In order to return to the command prompt, you may have to press ``Ctrl + C`` a second time.